QuakeWatch Server Manual

 QuakeWatch server program.

-runQWS.bat - Windows batch file for launching
+runQWS.bat - Windows batch file for

-the QuakeWatch server program.
+launching the QuakeWatch server program.

-startNotif - Unix script for launching the
+startNotif - Unix script for launching

 the CORBA-event-channel server program.